Hopi Holiday Project since 1999

 Monetary donations welcomed year round for Hopi Family Support:

-We take supplies year round.
-We also support Hopi children in need of clothing, learning supplies, sports items, food.
+We support Hopi children in need of learning supplies, sports items, food, clothing, beds.

 In support of ceremonies: cases of produce, bowls, dishes, tables, chairs